ivuorinen/starred/README.md

 - [containers/ramalama](https://github.com/containers/ramalama) - RamaLama is an open-source developer tool that simplifies the local serving of AI models from any source and facilitates their use for inference in production, all through the familiar language of containers.
 - [cowrie/cowrie](https://github.com/cowrie/cowrie) - Cowrie SSH/Telnet Honeypot https://docs.cowrie.org/
 - [crewAIInc/crewAI](https://github.com/crewAIInc/crewAI) - Framework for orchestrating role-playing, autonomous AI agents.
 By fostering collaborative intelligence, CrewAI empowers agents to work together seamlessly, tackling complex tasks.
-- [crweiner/hacktoberfest-swag-list](https://github.com/crweiner/hacktoberfest-swag-list) - Multiple companies go above and beyond for Hacktoberfest, and this repo tries to list them all.
 - [davidangel/DayOne-JSON-to-MD](https://github.com/davidangel/DayOne-JSON-to-MD) - Converts jsons from Day One app to Markdown.
 Intended for transferring from DayOne to Obsidian but should work with everything else.
 - [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates) - CLI tool for configuring and monitoring Claude Code
 - [dbeley/reddit_export_userdata](https://github.com/dbeley/reddit_export_userdata) - Export userdata from your reddit accounts.
 Submissions, comments, saved, upvoted contents are supported.